kyapwc/dotfiles/README.md

 # My Dotfiles 🚀
-This directory just contains the dotfiles for my entire system.
+This repository just contains the dotfiles for my entire macos system.

 It uses GNU Stow to setup the dotfiles symlinks